input-output-hk/marlowe/docs/using-marlowe.md

 *Build> let (st3,c3,as3) = stepBlock input3 st2 c2 os2
 *Build> ...
 ```
-and then explore the values produced: note, however, that the local bindings each time a `:load` or `:l` command is performed).
+and then explore the values produced.
+Note, however, that the local bindings each time a `:load` or `:l` command is performed).

 An alternative way of doing this is to add these definitions to a working file, e.g. `Build.hs`, where these definitions will be preserved.
 Indeed, it would be very sensible to include some of the definitions used above in such a file.